Bluffworks Pants Review: The Best Travel Pants for Men

 Simon in Paris in the Bluffworks blazer, Meridian shirt and Original pants

-In 2018 Simon began travelling with the Bluffworks Gramercy blazer, which is perfect for visiting more stylish destinations (like Paris or Italy) or for business travel.
-It really is incredible—it looks like wool and feels super soft, but it’s made from 100% polyester.
+Simon travelled for a few years with the Bluffworks Gramercy blazer, which is perfect for visiting more stylish destinations (like Paris or Italy) or for business travel.

 The blazer is totally wrinkle-free, so you can stuff it in a bag and it’s ready to wear straight away.
-It’s machine washable, quick-drying, and has 10 pockets, some of them so hidden it took us weeks to find them.

 This is a fantastic jacket on travel days because there’s enough space in the many pockets to securely hold your passport, boarding pass, cash/cards, phone, and even a Kindle.